 In partnership with the Tennessee College of Applied Technology (TCAT), TDOT Reconnect provides employees a comprehensive overview of Department-related skills such as welding, traffic operations, and transportation skills while also including mathematical concepts, business writing, and computer skills.
 Employees who complete the TDOT Reconnect Program obtain a Transportation Systems Technology Certificate.

-TDOT Reconnect is an 18-month continuing education program, broken into 3 trimesters, held in all 4 regions across the state.
-Classes are held each Tuesday and Thursday, 1:30pm – 4:30pm at the applicable region location (listed below).
+TDOT Reconnect is a 16-month continuing education program, broken into 4 semesters, held in all 4 regions across the state.
+Classes are held on Tuesdays, 9:00am – 4:00pm at the applicable region location (listed below).
 Each class is designed to educate participants on various transportation-related topics, with a combination of classroom discussion and hands-on experiential learning.

 Region 1: Regional Complex – Building C; 7345 Region Lane, Knoxville, TN 37914

 Region 2: Regional Complex - Building C; 7512 Volkswagon Drive, Chattanooga, TN 37416

 Region 4: Regional Complex – 300 Benchmark Pl, Jackson, TN 38301

 Over a 16-month period, classes cover the 17 areas shown in the table below: